Updated: 5 days ago

-Every individual wanted to be heard and helped as quickly as possible.
 Anything less than a clear and quick message, and you might end up listening through another tirade of curses (and not-so-kind exaggerations about your lack of intelligence).

 As difficult as those conversations were, I realized I needed to change my approach.
-Customers don't need to hear "corporate speak," or a bunch of lofty fluff.
+Customers don't need to hear "corporate speak" or a bunch of fluff.

 Customers need clarity, compassion, and solutions.

-So how do you do that through your web and social copy?
+So how do you do that through your email, web, and social copy?

-Just like you would do it over the phone or in person:
+Just like you would over the phone or in-person:

-Sure, when you’re writing your website copy or social media captions, no one is going to be cursing you if your call-to-action isn’t clear.
+Sure, when you’re writing your website copy or social media captions, no one is going to curse you if your call-to-action isn’t clear.
 No one is throwing up their fists if they can’t figure out how you can help them within a few seconds.